We hope you enjoy looking back on the photos from the SSA 101 Week 2019!

 Are there any events during the week that are mandatory?

-The Faculty of Science is hosting a mandatory information session on Tuesday, September 4th for all 1st year students.
+The Faculty of Science is hosting a mandatory information session on Tuesday, September 3rd for all 1st year students.
 The session covers the university’s academic policies, important information, services available to students, and life on campus.
-You must attend either the morning session (9:30 AM) or afternoon session (1:00 PM).
+You must attend either of the afternoon sessions.
 These sessions are very useful, and provide you with all kinds of helpful information about the faculty and your program.
 You should register on the following website: https://welcome.uottawa.ca/info-sessions/sciences

 Some of your events are listed as 18+, but I’m only 17.
 What do I do during these times?

-For every event that is 18+, we have an alternate event for all ages.
-These events include anything from festivals to movie nights!
+For every event that is 18+, we have a parallel event for all ages.
+These events include anything from festivals to a pool night!

 I’m 18, but I’m not really into the whole bar night/cabin party thing.
 Can I come to the alternate event too?